 The names of the equivalent stretch film do not mean much other than a way to track back to the manufacturer of the film.
 More than likely all of the films are made from a newer resin mixture and multilayered for added strength.
 It is very common for the equivalent films to be measured in microns instead of the gauge.
 The equivalent films commonly come in 11, 13, 16, 19, and 21 microns.
 Just like the true gauged film, the equivalent pallet wrap varies in quality depending on the manufacturer.
 The thickness may be the same, but the stretchability, memory, and puncture resistance can vary dramatically.

 How can you tell the quality of the film?
 The best way to understand the quality of the film is to ask for a sample.
 This will give the opportunity to test the film with your loads.
 Different load weights, storage needs, transportation stress, and exterior load edges can require different stretch films.

 Aside from the lower cost, new equivalent films do offer benefits over traditional true gauged stretch wrap.
 Some of the advantages include:

 1. Reduced Energy Exertion- A stiffer film is not necessarily always a bad thing.
-When using a hand stretch film, stiffer film enables workers to exert less energy when applying to loads to reach maximum stretch potential.
-This can help to reduce work place injury.
+When using a hand stretch film, the stiffer film enables workers to exert less energy when applying to loads to reach maximum stretch potential.
+This can help to reduce workplace injury.

 2. Greener- The main purpose for manufacturers development of equivalent film is to use less petroleum and reduce costs.
 This also helps to reduce environmental impact.
 Making equivalent stretch film a “Greener” option.